Board of Adjustment

-State law mandates the establishment of one or more Board of Adjustments in every City and County in Arizona.
-In Cochise County, there are three Boards of Adjustment, corresponding to the number and boundaries of our supervisory districts.
-Each elected member of the Board of Supervisors appoints a three members to serve their district.
-Each Board member serves a four-year term and must reside in the district that they represent.
+State law A.R.S Sec 11-816 mandates the establishment of a Board of Adjustment in every County in Arizona.
+In Cochise County, there is one Board of Adjustment with jurisdiction Countywide.
+The Board consists of three members appointed by the Board of Supervisors for four-year terms.
+Each supervisor appoints one member from the district they represent.
+All board members must reside in the district they represent.

 It is the role of the Cochise County Boards of Adjustment to:

 - Allow a variance from the terms of the ordinance when owing to peculiar conditions, a strict interpretation would cause unnecessary hardship if, in granting such Variance, the general intent and purpose of the zoning ordinance will be preserved.

 - Interpret the zoning ordinance when the meaning of any word, phrase, or section is in doubt, when there is a dispute between the appellant and enforcing officers, or when the location of a district boundary is in doubt.
 The Board may reverse, affirm, or modify a decision of the zoning administrator/planning director.

 Zoning law should apply uniformly to everyone.
-However, the application of general regulations to all building and land use situations may not fit because of unique site conditions or other special circumstances.
-For example, the Zoning Regulations may require a minimum setback of forty feet from the property line for a new house.
-If a particular site has an active irrigation ditch crossing the middle of the parcel, which would only allow for a 30-foot setback from the property line.
-In such a case, the property owner may choose to seek a variance from the Board of Adjustment.
+However, applying general regulations to all building and land use situations may not fit because of unique site conditions or other special circumstances.
+For example, the Zoning Regulations may require a minimum setback of twenty feet from the property line for a new house.
+If a particular site has an active irrigation ditch crossing the middle of the parcel, which would only allow for a 15-foot setback from the property line.
+In such a case, the property owner may seek a variance from the Board of Adjustment.